How does Sellfy handle the new EU VAT laws?

 Essentially, as a seller of digital goods, you have three options:

-- register for the VAT mini one-stop shop scheme (VAT MOSS),
+- Register for the VAT mini one-stop shop scheme (VAT MOSS).

-The easiest way to comply with the new rules is to register for Mini One Stop Shop scheme (VAT MOSS).
-For more information and a full list of MOSS registration portals, including one in your country, visit European Commission website.
+The easiest way to comply with the new rules is to register for the Mini One Stop Shop scheme (VAT MOSS).
+For more information and a full list of MOSS registration portals, including one in your country, visit the European Commission website.

 If you choose to do go ahead with VAT MOSS, you’ll only have to submit a single calendar quarterly return and VAT payment and the Member State will then take care of the rest, by sending all the “appropriate information and payment to each relevant member state’s tax authority.”

 Starting with the 1st January, we’re going to enable some of the features to make the whole process less painful for you.